Getting students to vote for you

 • Check what support they can offer.
 Will they run your social media accounts?
 Proofread your manifesto?
 Can they record a video in support of you?
 It’s important to plan ahead, especially as they may have other commitments.

-• Run through the election rules together.
+• Go through the election rules together.
 You are responsible for your supporters’ conduct as well as your own, so it can have consequences for you if a complaint is made about one of them.

 Running as a slate